anaramirli/Single-Word-ASR/README.md

 ### Concerns about forced alignment
 It will make mistakes
-* It is easier and faster (read: ceaper) to manually correct the output of automated systems than to create annotations from scratch.
+* It is easier and faster to manually correct the output of automated systems than to create annotations from scratch.
 * Humans make mistakes too!
 And the kinds of mistakes automated systems make are usually *systematic*, so they're easier to identify and locate.